HERITAGE PROJECT

 All gifts made to The Heritage Project are held in the Endowment of the Diocese of Western Kansas.
 Use of

-to congregational development, clergy recruitment, and deployment, and the expansion of worshiping communities within the diocese.
+Heritage Project funds are restricted to congregational development, clergy recruitment, and deployment, and the expansion of worshiping communities within the diocese.
 The corpus remains intact.
 Only the interest of the fund may be expended for these purposes.